• Latest

 And in choosing to show graphic camp imagery, the film teeters between ethical witness and sensational spectacle—an ethical knife-edge as fragile as conscience itself.
 Does Serebrennikov’s austere style illuminate the darkness, or risk aestheticizing horror?
 The answer pulses like a question without easy solace.

-The Disappearance Of Josef Mengele had its world premiere at the 2025 Cannes Film Festival in the Critics’ Week section on May 16, 2025, and is scheduled for theatrical release in Belgium on June 25, 2025.
+The Disappearance Of Josef Mengele had its world premiere at the Cannes Film Festival on May 20, 2025, in the Cannes Premiere section.

 Full Credits